makeabilitylab/physcomp/communication/p5js-paint-io.md

 **Code.** The full code is in our GitHub as [XYAnalogOutOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOutOLED/XYAnalogOutOLED.ino).
 {: .fs-1 }

-### Video demonstration of initial Paint I/O app
+### Video demonstration of initial PaintIO app

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/PaintIO-Grayscale-TwoPots-Optimized.mp4" type="video/mp4" />
 </video>
-**Video.** Using the same p5.js code as before ([Paint I/O 2 - Web Serial](https://editor.p5js.org/jonfroehlich/sketches/NxUaI2hnT)) but with an updated Arduino circuit (with OLED) and code to show brush position.
-Arduino code is on GitHub as [XYAnalogOutOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOutOLED/XYAnalogOutOLED.ino).
+**Video.** Here, we're using the same p5.js code as before ([Paint I/O 2 - Web Serial](https://editor.p5js.org/jonfroehlich/sketches/NxUaI2hnT)) but with an updated Arduino circuit (with OLED) and code to show brush position.
+Notice how as we move the brush via the two potentiometers, the brush's position also shows on the OLED.
+We are also printing out the normalized x,y position on the OLED for debugging.
+The Arduino code is on GitHub as [XYAnalogOutOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/XYAnalogOutOLED/XYAnalogOutOLED.ino).
 {: .fs-1 }

 <!-- Also supports bimanual interaction: